 If possible, anyone with suspected COVID-19 should be tested for coronavirus infection.

-People who are well but have suspected COVID-19 or who have been exposed to someone with COVID-19 should be quarantined at home and self-monitor.
+People who are well but have suspected COVID-19 should be isolated at home and self-monitor.

 10-34 What should a patient with suspected COVID-19 do when they go to a health facility?

 - Wear a cloth mask if they have one, or a bandana, buff or scarf to cover nose and mouth

 - Perform respiratory and hand hygiene while awaiting their consultation